davidstosik/davidstosik.github.io/src/_posts/2024-10-21-deploying-writebook-with-kamal2.md

 Before we initialize a Git repository and commit the Writebook code, let's make sure we have proper `.gitignore` file.

-Weirdly, Writebook's source code archive doesn't come with one, so instead, I used the default one provided by Rails ([`gitignore.tt` template on GitHub](https://raw.githubusercontent.com/rails/rails/refs/heads/main/railties/lib/rails/generators/rails/app/templates/gitignore.tt)).
+Weirdly, Writebook's source code archive doesn't come with one, so instead, I based mine on the template used by Rails ([`gitignore.tt` on GitHub](https://raw.githubusercontent.com/rails/rails/refs/heads/main/railties/lib/rails/generators/rails/app/templates/gitignore.tt)).

 Now we've got a `.gitignore` file, we can initialize the git repository and commit files while knowing we won't commit anything we shouldn't.